2017 Puerto Rico leptospirosis outbreak: Background

-Leptospirosis, caused by an infection of Leptospira bacteria, is likely the most ubiquitous disease transmitted between animals and humans globally, with over 870,000 cases and 49,000 deaths reported annually.
-Caribbean islands like Puerto Rico have among the highest incidence rates of the disease, with climate, geographic, and socioeconomic factors interacting to increase risk to the population.
+Leptospirosis, caused by an infection of Leptospira bacteria, is most commonly transmitted via contaminated water supplies, with over 870,000 cases and 49,000 deaths reported annually.
+Caribbean islands, such as Puerto Rico, have among the highest incidence rates of the disease, with climate, geographic, and socioeconomic factors interacting to increase population risk.

-The main sources of infection are either direct or indirect exposure to host animals that shed the bacteria in urine, most commonly the brown rat and sometimes cattle.
-The global level of disease is expected to rise with demographic shifts that increase the number of urban poor in tropical regions that are subject to storms and flooding due to climate change.
+Infection develops following exposure to water or soil containing the bacteria, which is often found in the urine or feces of infected animals—most commonly livestock, rodents or pets.
+The global prevalence of leptospirosis is projected to rise in line with demographic shifts that increase the number of poor, urban residents in tropical regions affected by climate change.

-Cases of infectious diseases often spike in the aftermath of intense storms, with flooding and damage to infrastructure leading to a wide variety of problems that increase the chance for transmission and exposure of infectious diseases, including leptospirosis.
+Cases of infectious diseases, including leptospirosis, often spike in the aftermath of intense storms, due to flooding and damage of infrastructure.
 Diseases transmitted from animals to humans are collectively known as zoonotic diseases.
-With climate change increasing the frequency and intensity of severe weather events, related public health implications are growing in scope and complexity.
-These implications include the need for increased surveillance of possible disease outbreaks, more robust workforce training and rapid response procedures, water, sanitation, pest control infrastructure improvements, and greater health care system resilience.
+Urban expansion into undeveloped areas has increased human contact with rodent habitats, creating additional pathways for leptospirosis transmission, especially during heavy rainfall or other inclement weather.

 The delayed onset of symptoms of leptospirosis can make it difficult to detect.
-After an incubation period of typically 5 to 10 days, but potentially as early as 2 days and up to 30 days after infection, people infected with leptospira bacteria can develop flu-like symptoms including fever, chills, headache, myalgia (muscle pain), cough, vomiting, and diarrhea.
-The early signs are vague and often too general to be able to make a confident diagnosis of leptospirosis.
-In some cases, patients may present with only febrile illness with other differentials considered, including meningitis, influenza, sepsis, and many others.
+After an incubation period of typically 5 to 10 days, but potentially as early as 2 days and up to 30 days after infection, people infected with Leptospira bacteria can develop flu-like symptoms including fever, chills, headache, myalgia (muscle pain), cough, vomiting, and diarrhea.
+The early signs of the disease are vague and often too general for a confident diagnosis of leptospirosis.
+In some cases, patients may present with only mild illness with other differentials considered, including meningitis, influenza, sepsis, and many others.
 Other patients will present with the fulminant infection, exhibiting signs of end stage liver failure, acute renal failure, or severe pulmonary hemorrhage syndrome (SPHS).